Aiixalex/SimpleTalk/README.md

-# SimpleTalk
+## About SimpleTalk

 A simple "chat"-like facility that enables someone at one terminal (or Xterm) to communicate with someone at another terminal.

-### About SimpleTalk

 All four threads will share access to a list ADT: